Recent Posts

 6 tips for flood water safety

-Standing flood water can be a breeding ground for mosquitos, which carry diseases, such as West Nile Virus and encephalitis.
-Flood water and standing pools may contain chemicals and sewage as well.
+Standing flood water can be a breeding ground for mosquitoes, which carry diseases like West Nile virus and several viruses that cause encephalitis.
+Flood water and standing pools also may contain sewage and hazardous substances from chemicals and agricultural runoff.

 You should avoid standing flood water whenever possible.
-Follow this advice:
+Here are practical safety tips:

 To learn more about protecting yourself against the dangers of flood water, visit the Centers for Disease Control and Prevention's website.